 To exploit and publicize the Library’s collections by all appropriate methods, including printed and electronic catalogs, finding aids, web pages, exhibitions, publications, lectures, courses, and seminars.

 To secure and preserve the Library’s holdings so that they will be available to future as well as present generations of readers, balancing security and preservation against the active use of the collections.

-To cooperate closely with other library departments at Williams, especially Archives and Special Collections with whom the Chapin Library shares operations, with the Williams College Museum of Art, and with the various academic departments of the College, in order to promote learning and scholarship.
+To cooperate closely with other administrative departments at Williams, and with the academic departments of the College, to promote learning and scholarship.